garazdawi/otp/HOWTO/DEVELOPMENT.md

 The guide is mostly aimed towards development on a Unix platform, but most things should work also work on Windows.

+This guide is aimed at the current Erlang/OTP version.
+The commands may or may not work on older/newer Erlang releases.

-*WARNING* the functions mentioned in this guide are not supported.
+*WARNING*: the functions mentioned in this guide are not supported.
 This means that they may be removed or changed without prior notice, so do not depend on them in CI.
 For supported make targets see the [Install howto](INSTALL.md) and the [Testing howto](TESTING.md).